Tutorial

 ClientKey

-is the key that encrypts and decrypts messages (integer values up to 8 bits here), thus this key is meant to be kept private and should never be shared.
+is the key that encrypts and decrypts messages (integer values up to 8 bits here).
+It is meant to be kept private and should never be shared.
 This key is created from parameter values that will dictate both the security and efficiency of computations.
 The parameters also set the maximum number of bits of message encrypted in a ciphertext.The

 ServerKey

 is the key that is used to actually do the FHE computations.
-It contains (among other things) a bootstrapping key and a keyswitching key.
+Most importantly, it contains a bootstrapping key and a keyswitching key.
 This key is created from a ClientKey

 that needs to be shared to the server, therefore it is not meant to be kept private.
 A user with a ServerKey